-You shouldn't let any customer inside your vehicle if they or anyone in their household have had coronavirus symptoms in the last 14 days.
+You shouldn't let any customer inside your vehicle if they have any coronavirus symptoms or been told to self-isolate.

 - You should have disposable tissues with you to catch coughs and sneezes.

 - You should wash your hands before and after you get into your vehicle and before you touch a customer’s luggage.

 - Where possible, keep the windows open when there is a passenger in the vehicle to help with ventilation.

 - You may wish to request customers sit in the back of your vehicle if you only have one or 2 customers.